 should join the Hampshire Field Club and Archaelogical Society

 and be part of a group of people who care about Hampshire, its environment

 and heritage.
 It is not bound by tradition, however, and is constantly evolving to provide the best

 possible awareness of and access to Hampshire's superb heritage.

 Annual General Meeting: the 2015 AGM was held on Wednesday, 13th May 2015 at 7.30 pm, in the Science Lecture Theatre,Peter Symonds College, Winchester.
 Dick Selwood stood down after completing his term as President.
 Chris Elmer was elected as President from 2015-18.

-Annual Report of Archaeology in Hampshire: Study these important resources which have been
+Annual Report of Archaeology in Hampshire: N.B.: Report for 2014 is now available.
+Study these important resources which have been

 The Society is run by officers